Noahnc/vscode-terraform-toolbox/README.md

 ### Terraform / OpenTofu workspace

 Tired of switching between workspaces in the terminal?
 This extension adds a status bar item showing the currently active Terraform / OpenTofu workspace.
 By clicking on the status bar item, you can select and switch to a different workspace.
-The extension adds the following features regarding terraform workspaces:
+The extension adds the following features regarding workspaces:

-- Command [`tftoolbox.setWorkspace`]: Select and switch to a terraform workspace in the current folder.
+- Command [`tftoolbox.setWorkspace`]: Select and switch to a workspace in the current folder.
   ![terraform-workspace](Images/examples/terraform_workspace.gif)
-- Command [`tftoolbox.iac.autoSelectWorkspace`] Auto set the terraform workspace for all folders when opening vscode.
+- Command [`tftoolbox.iac.autoSelectWorkspace`] Auto set the workspace for all project folders when opening vscode.
 Uses the workspace name from the `.terraform-toolbox.json` file in the root of the workspace.
 More information can be found here: [Workspace settings](docs/workspaceSettings.md)
 - StatusBarItem [`IacActiveWorkspaceItem`]: Shows the currently selected workspace in the status bar if a Terraform / OpenTofu file is open.
 Clicking on the status bar item opens the workspace manager.

 ### Terraform / OpenTofu Init